leobnog/simple-backend/README.md

 ## import csv - details
 To import the csv we are going to use the stream concept from nodejs and work with partial reading/writing actions.

+## running the project
+1. clone the project
+2. npm install
+3. npm run dev
+4. do the requests using your favorite http request app. e.g. Postman, Thunder client, etc.

+### Feel free to do your own changes on the code.
+Enjoy yourself.